-A taxable person who fails to submit to the Commissioner General a return on the due date is liable to a penalty of MWK300,000 (±USD400) for companies and MWK75,000 (± USD 100) for individuals for the first month and a further penalty of MWK50,000(±USD65) for companies and MWK20, 000 (±USD25) for individuals for each month or part thereof during which the failure continues.
+A taxable person who fails to submit to the Commissioner General a return on the due date is liable to a penalty of MWK300,000 (±USD400) for companies and MWK75,000 (±USD100) for individuals for the first month and a further penalty of MWK50,000(±USD65) for companies and MWK20, 000 (±USD25) for individuals for each month or part thereof during which the failure continues.

-A taxable person or withholding agent who fails to pay any VAT payable by the due date shall be charged interest at the prevailing bank rate plus one-quarter of that rate for a month after the date on which it is payable.
+A taxable person or withholding agent who fails to pay any value added tax payable by the due date shall be charged interest at the prevailing bank rate plus onequarter of that rate for a month after the date on which it is payable.

-Properly charged penalty and interest not paid by the due date shall attract further interest in the same manner as interest charged on the unpaid VAT.
+Properly charged penalty and interest not paid by the due date shall attract further interest in the same manner as interest charged on the unpaid value added tax.